Solemensis/Chad-Rpg/README.md

-# An AI-driven interactive role-playing game.
+# An AI-driven interactive role-playing game

 - Working demo: https://chad-rpg.vercel.app/
 - Project video: ..

-## Play your own story! - A basic storytelling footage from the project:
+## Play Your Own Story - a simple storytelling footage from the game: